KnowEnG/Data_Cleanup_Pipeline/README.md

   7. checks if the user spreadsheet contains duplicate row name.
 If so, removes the duplicates.
   8. checks if the gene name in user spreadsheet can be mapped to ensemble gene name.
 If no one could be mapped, rejects the spreadshset.

+  If the user provides with the phenotype data:
+  1. checks if the phenotype data is empty.
+If so, rejects it.
+  2. checks if the phenotype contains duplicate column name.
+If so, removes the duplicates.
+  3. checks if the phenotype contains duplicate row name.
+If so, removes the duplicates.
+  4. checks if the intersection between user spreadsheet and phenotype is empty.
+If so, rejects it.

 * gene_prioritization_pipeline
   1. checks if the user spreadsheet is empty.
 If so, rejects it.